-- Pay your tuition fee deposit to secure your place.
-If you have not yet met all of the conditions of your offer you should not pay your deposit until you have met them.
+- Make a refundable pre-payment of tuition fees to secure your place.
+If you have not yet met all of the conditions of your offer you should not pay your pre-payment until you have met them.

-- When we receive your deposit and you have met all conditions, we will issue your Confirmation of Acceptance for Studies (CAS) if you need one.
-Please note that this will be issued no earlier than three months before your course is due to start.
+- When we receive your pre-payment and you have met all conditions, we will issue your Confirmation of Acceptance for Studies (CAS) if you need one.
+Please note that this will be issued no earlier than 3 months before your course is due to start.

 - Apply for a visa if you do not hold an EEA passport.

 Accommodation Services can provide information and advice to help you find a suitable place to live, whether that is in one of the University's halls of residence or in a privately-rented home.

 UAL’s Accommodation Services can provide information and advice to help you find a suitable place to live, whether it’s is in one of the University's halls of residence or in a privately-rented home.

 If you’re thinking about renting private accommodation, see our guide for tips on searching for a place, finances and moving.